-5-1-2 Making a SATA RAID/AHCI Driver Diskette (Required for AHCI and RAID Mode)
+5-1-2 Making a SATA RAID Driver Diskette

-To successfully install operating system onto SATA hard drive(s) that is/are configured to RAID/AHCI mode, you need to install the SATA controller driver during the OS installation.
+To successfully install operating system onto SATA hard drives that are configured to RAID mode, you need to install the SATA controller driver during the OS installation.
 Without the driver, the hard drive may not be recognized during the Windows setup process.
 First of all, copy the driver for the SATA controller from the motherboard driver disk to a floppy disk.
-See the instructions below about how to copy the driver in MS-DOS mode^(Note).
+See the instructions below about how to copy the driver in MS-DOS mode(Note).
 Prepare a startup disk that has CD-ROM support and a blank formatted floppy disk.